Henry-bear/wehelpW1/week8/README.md

 Follow learning steps below to prepare your report:

-1.Introduce the concepts of OOCSS, SMACSS, and BEM naming guidelines.
+1. Introduce the concepts of OOCSS, SMACSS, and BEM naming guidelines.

-2.Tell us which naming guideline is your favorite, and give an example to demonstrate the main concept of that guideline.
+2. Tell us which naming guideline is your favorite, and give an example to demonstrate the main concept of that guideline.
 For example, you can demo how to apply the OOCSS naming guideline to the CSS code in our week 1 tasks.